Doob–Dynkin lemma

-In probability theory, the Doob–Dynkin lemma, named after Joseph L. Doob and Eugene Dynkin, characterizes the situation when one random variable is a function of another by the inclusion of the $\sigma$-algebras generated by the random variables.
+In probability theory, the Doob–Dynkin lemma, named after Joseph L. Doob and Eugene Dynkin (also known as the factorization lemma), characterizes the situation when one random variable is a function of another by the inclusion of the $\sigma$-algebras generated by the random variables.
 The usual statement of the lemma is formulated in terms of one random variable being measurable with respect to the $\sigma$-algebra generated by the other.

 The lemma plays an important role in the conditional expectation in probability theory, where it allows replacement of the conditioning on a random variable by conditioning on the $\sigma$-algebra that is generated by the random variable.